 - Undying Evangelist Spectres.
 They cast a short duration Proximity Shield on themselves, preventing damage from sources outside of its area of effect.
 I use them with Meat Shield Support, so that they usually stay close and I can benefit from this effect too.

 I boost the minions in a few specific ways worth mentioning here.
 These include:

 - Elemental Equilibrium.
 I focus my zombies and Raging Spirits on fire and cold damage.
 EE is a passive skill which in that case allows us to decrease enemies’ resistances to those types of damage by hitting them with lightning damage.
 My personal preference is to apply it with Arc, as it gives a lot of freedom for positioning.

 - Carnage Chieftain Spectres.
-They grant us and our minions Frenzy Charges, which increase speed, multiply damage, and are even more powerful on them than on us.
+They grant us and our minions Frenzy Charges, which increase speed and multiply damage.
+They're more powerful on the minions than on us.

 - Spirit Offering.
 A spell that consumes corpses (which helps with dealing with some on-death effects, like corpse explosion) and grants buffs making it easier to keep zombies and spectres undead and happy.
 Alternatively, Flesh Offering is a similar, more offensively oriented spell.

 - Elemental Weakness.
 A curse reducing elemental resistances, that one is rather straightforward.
 I apply it together with Enfeeble by using Curse on Hit Support + Arc.

 - Reservation skills.
 Hatred provides bonus cold damage to our minions.
 In the Betrayal league I was able to use Aspect of the Avian as an additional source of movement speed/damage.